The Orphanage

 MASCOTS: Radiator Caps & Hood Ornaments – 1900’s-1990’s

-February 4, 2022 – March 6, 2022Extended Through August
+February 4, 2022 – March 6, 2022Extended Indefinitely

 YUMA, COLO – It was an Englishman who had the distinction of being the first person to put a mascot on a vehicle.
 That mascot was a bronze statuette of St Christopher, patron saint of travelers.
 The vehicle, which exists today in a museum in Hampshire, England, is an 1896 Daimler.
 Almost from the beginning of self-propelled transportation, the exposed radiator cap and subsequent hood ornament was a means of personalization.
 Early on, sculptor designed mascots could be purchased at accessory stores and fine jewelry shops on both sides of the Atlantic.